brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 - **The distinguishability session report**: model-written program record with the author's contributions credited inline; referee-corrected across four rounds.
 - **The aethic_editor harness**: model-built, author-operated.
+- **Paper 8 (the weight algebra)**: the author's May-2026 two-layer construction, extracted and vocabulary-converted by the model; five review rounds with the complete four-party error record above; the paper's header carries its own per-artifact audit trail including the corpus's first reviewer-error log.
 - **This document and the conversation export**: export machine-generated from the official data archive by the author's tooling; this analysis model-written, author-reviewable.